For much more on these issues see Quantum Mission see here.

 Pub Kingdom – Thirroul, New South Wales

 ‘Pub Kingdom’ is an ‘Unbounded Church’ Missional Community formed in July 2019, which was seeded by three Christians and another man who was converted through Coffee with Spirit .
 It meets on Wednesday evenings in a pub in Thirroul, 80kms south of Sydney.

-It sites itself in a strategic location in the pub which the patrons have to walk past to collect food they have ordered.
-Another ‘strategic’ aspect is that it meets on the same night as a Trivia Quiz is being held which means that there are a lot of people present, a large proportion of whom are regular.
+A ‘strategic’ aspect is that it meets on the same night as a meat raffle is being held which means that there are a lot of people present, a large proportion of whom are regular.

 - Almost zero cost.